TestingPathways/testingpathways/README.md

 We're always looking for talented testers to add to the curriculum.

-- If you've written a good tutorial or guide online, then please feel free to add it to one of our pathways if you think it will enhance a learners journey and experience.
+- Have you written a good tutorial or guide online?
+Then please feel free to add it to one of our pathways if you think it will enhance a learners journey and experience.
-- Have you recently learned something new, why not document what you found the most useful and add it to one of our pathways.
+- Have you recently learned something new?
+Why not document what you found the most useful and add it to one of our pathways.
 - Do you train junior staff at work?
 Then please, come and share your knowledge here too.

 The pathways are managed as pages within this website under the ./pathways/ folder.